egtwobits/mesh_mesh_align_plus/README.md

 Here's what aligning faces looks like with **easy mode:**

-- Select three verts on an object you want to move and hit "Start Alignment" to designate the source key
+- Select three verts on an object you want to move and hit "Start Alignment" to designate the **source key**
-- Select another three verts (same object, different object, whatever) and hit "Apply to Active" to designate a destination key and auto-align your source object from the first step
+- Select another three verts (same object, different object, whatever) and hit "Apply to Active" to designate a **destination key** and auto-align your source object from the first step (the **target**)

 <GIF>